Are you looking for the latest blogging statistics, trends, and data?

 WordPress users can also embed videos from all the popular video platforms including YouTube.
 You can even embed an entire YouTube playlist in WordPress.

 By keeping up with the latest blogging trends, you can stay ahead of the competition and get more visitors to your site.
-With that being said, here are some of the biggest blogging trends to look out for this year.
+With that being said, here are some of the biggest trends that can help you write a great blog post.

 Bloggers prioritize updating old content over writing new content: